-To test the accounting treatment for the sale of future royalties we included the assistance of professionals in our firm having expertise in accounting and evaluated the Company's conclusions regarding the accounting model applied to the sale of future royalties through consideration of possible alternatives under accounting principles generally accepted in the United States of America.
+Our testing approach included both consideration of the accounting treatment, and the recognition and valuation of the liability.
+Our testing of the accounting treatment for the sale of future royalties was performed in the prior year and included the assistance of professionals in our firm having expertise in accounting and evaluated the Company's conclusions regarding the accounting model applied to the sale of future royalties through consideration of possible alternatives under accounting principles generally accepted in the United States of America.